 Snowboarding, sledging and avalanche training are all available in the winter, in addition to ski school that offers expert tuition to newcomers.

 All we would advise is that newbies don’t attempt the famous ‘flypaper’ run – the steepest black run in the UK – too quickly.

 Cairngorm Ski Resort

-Aviemore is home to Scotland’s most popular ski resort, Cairngorm, which is often hailed as its most beautiful one too.
+Aviemore is home to Scotland’s most popular ski resort – and arguably, the best Scottish ski resort – Cairngorm, which is often hailed as its most beautiful one too.

 Situated between Perth and Inverness, Cairngorm offers an entirely unique skiing experience as it boasts Scotland’s only funicular railway that takes skiers to the top.